prajeeshag/xcdo/src/xcdo/core/cli/notes.md

 - In fact DataTransformers are just callables with single input
 - assert `output` type at runtime

+## Error Messages
 - Error messages can be documented as rules if written affirmatively

+## Type checking and Type hints
+- If you are asking me something tell me the type (Ask for type hints)
+- If you are saying you will return a particular type (Ask for type hints).
+And I will cross-check your promise at runtime
+- If I am telling that I will give something I will make sure that I keep the promise (Don't ask for type hints)